ddttom/ContentID/docs/development-notes/make-home-page.md

 ### Module System Requirements

-we are using contextIsolation in Electron, we can't use require in the renderer process.
+we're using contextIsolation in Electron, we can't use require in the renderer process.
 Instead, we need to use ES modules (import/export) in files

 ### Error Handling Hierarchy